scouthern/scouthern.github.io/_pages/about.md

   - /about.html
 ---

-Welcome!, I'm a doctoral researcher applying machine learning tools for scientific applications.
-I am currently a student in the [School of Mechanical and Aerospace Engineering](https://www.ceat.okstate.edu/mae) at Oklahoma State University (OSU).
+Welcome!, I'm a researcher working in the field of applying machine learning tools for scientific applications.
+I am currently a doctoral candidate in the [School of Mechanical and Aerospace Engineering](https://www.ceat.okstate.edu/mae) at Oklahoma State University (OSU).
 I work in the [KARA Lab](https://www.kursatkara.com) under the mentorship of Dr. Kursat Kara.

-I am a Roy Virginia Dorrough Graduate Fellow, Vice-President of Mechanical and Aerospace Engineering Graduate Student Association at OSU and an ex-Visiting Researcher at [Palo Alto Research Center](https://www.parc.com).
+I am a **_Roy Virginia Dorrough Graduate Fellow_**, **_Vice-President_** of Mechanical and Aerospace Engineering Graduate Student Association at OSU and an ex- **_Visiting Researcher_** at [Palo Alto Research Center](https://www.parc.com).

 My research entails Scientific Machine Learning for Computational Fluid Dynamics applications with major focus on Reduced Order Modeling using Machine Learning for Unmanned Aerial Systems in Urban air spaces.
 I also have a specialisation in Unmanned Aerial Systems during my Ph.D. and Masters in Computational Fluid Dynamics from North Carolina State University, Raleigh.
 My academic work has been [published](publications) in various conferences like AIAA Scitech/Aviation, AMS, APS-DFD, SIAM and journals.
-I have a Level 1 High Powered Rocketry certification and enjoy
+I have a Level 1 High Powered Rocketry certification and enjoy hiking!.

+Please find my _Curriculum Vitae_ [here!](/files/My_CV_latest.pdf)

 **Watch out !**
 ======
-Parts of the website are under construction {: .notice}
+Parts of the website are under construction :sweat_smile:

 Events and Updates
 ======